FATE ONE: A Prophecy

 “Aye, Captain!”

 The third jogs to help Tannus offload the bandit while the other two take their injured comrade to safety.
 The captain sighs as he reclines against the wagon, tousling his hair as he finally lets go of the cool demeanor he’d held since the incident a few hours prior.
-His lieutenant decides to join him, hoisting his arms up behind his head.
+His lieutenant decides to join him, hoisting his arms up behind his own head.

 “Why don’t you let me wrap up with the client this time, Captain?” the black-haired man suggests.
 “You look as though you need the rest.”